 (This map shows tax density by heights, not by colors, so it might be easier to compare)

 How can we deal with re-zoning better?

 Rezoning changes how urban properties can be used or developed.
-Property owners and the City of Vancouver can apply for rezoning, and they have the power to support development objectives.
+Property owners can apply for rezoning, and they have the power to support development objectives.
 Of course, upzoning and building more and more apartments do not simply solve the deep‐rooted housing crisis of the city, and there are many concerns by current residents that upzoning might destroy a character and charm of a neighborhood.

 That's why we can't jump to a simple, short-term solution.
 However, as the walking tour by Abundant Housing Vancouver taught us, there are many lessons to be learned by understanding zoning, and how problematic it can be when a city is not doing anything to make it better.